Have the freshest free hiking tips sent to you each month!

 After all of these winter hiking tips, I certainly hope so.

-Hiking in the winter is one of the best ways to find solitude and silence.
+Hiking in the winter, early to late, is one of the best ways to find solitude and silence.

 It demands more from your body and mind, but it delivers a whole ton of advantages over summer hiking.